Hongcheng-Gao/Hongcheng-Gao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <p>Hongcheng Gao(高鸿成) is an incoming PhD student at <a href="https://collegeai.tsinghua.edu.cn/"> College of AI</a> at <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>.
-He may receive his MSc degree in July 2026.
+He may receive his M.S. degree in July 2026.
 He received his Bachelor's degree of Computer Science and Technology at <a href="https://cqu.edu.cn/">Chongqing University</a> in June 2023. </p>

 His research interests include **large reasoning models**, **AI agents** and **unified models**, spanning both textual and multimodal domains (especially *spatial* tasks).

+*His team is looking for collaborators and interns.
+Please feel free to reach out.*

 # 🔥 News